 5) ‘Excess magnesium ingested is simply excreted in the droppings or the urine…’ The final myth.
 Hintz & Schryver looked at this too!
 It is clear from their work that whilst excretion of magnesium increases as the diet level increases, it doesn’t do so enough.
 The more magnesium you feed, the more is retained in the body and specifically in the blood.

 From this we understand that magnesium needs to be used with great care!
 All this said we do understand that some horses benefit from a small about of supplementary magnesium; this can be a fine line.
 We just have to strike the right balance!

 Magnesium needs to be used with great care as a ‘calmer’.
 Too much and you run the risk of sedation, which as we understand can result to some negative behaviours.

 Equally, we do understand that some horses can benefit from a very small amount of supplementary magnesium in the diet.
 The tricky part comes from an increasing trend for feed companies to add magnesium in to their cubes, mixes, chaffs and balancers – making it incredibly difficult to quantify exactly how much supplementary magnesium your horse is getting.

-As a result of this, we are finding customers are finding our free diet reviews increasingly helpful in determining if their horse is actually on a high magnesium diet which is causing poor behaviour, or if the dietary magnesium levels are actually within our optimum range – meaning their horse would potentially benefit from using our chelated calcium behaviour supplement; Cool, Calm & Collected.
+As a result of this, we are finding customers are finding our diet reviews increasingly helpful in determining if their horse is actually on a high magnesium diet which is causing poor behaviour, or if the dietary magnesium levels are actually within our optimum range – meaning their horse would potentially benefit from using a magnesium free behavioural supplement such as chelated calcium.